rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 (Note: Creating and setting up a bootable OS is beyond the scope of this guide).

 Once the necessary files are loaded onto the SD card, ensure the boot select pins on the board are set to SD rather than JTAG, and power up the board.
 You can use minicom over USB to log in initially, and once SSH is set up, use SSH to enter the board and copy the necessary files over.
-QPSI-flash will need to be set up to allow persistence after boot.
-Software files should be built on the board itself and ran.
+QPSI-flash (Quad SPI) will need to be set up to allow persistence after boot.
+Software files should be built on the board itself, and then ran.

-Code for writing to registers on linux is shown below for reference.
+Code for writing to registers on Linux is shown below for reference.
 From this point on, a designer will likely be manipulating registers from software and possibly setting up logging functionality to run on the processor.

 **With an OS (Running C/C++ Code on a Linux OS on the Zynq Processor)**